 A few other novel compounds are also showing promise in effectively treating migraines.
-For example, both nicotinic acid and riboflavin alleviated pain in migraine sufferers in Class I trials (1).
-Melatonin, a compound produced naturally by the pineal gland and used as a sleep aid, also showed similar results when comparing both treatment and placebo groups (5).
+For example, both nicotinic acid and riboflavin (types of vitamin B) alleviated pain in migraine sufferers in Class I trials (1).
+Melatonin, a compound produced naturally by the pineal gland and used as a sleep aid, also showed similar results (5).

 There are few products on the market designed specifically to treat migraines.
-Those in existence are often prescription based and extremely expensive.
+Those in existence are often prescription based.
 At Elk Haven Herbals we’ve combined the newest and most promising compounds including valerenic acid, nicotinic acid, riboflavin, and melatonin into a single treatment option - Migraine Mender.

 The treatment should be taken as a daily supplement to reduce the frequency and severity of migraine occurrence.